kxrt/kxrt.github.io/index.markdown

 layout: home
 ---
-# Let's connect!
+# Hi, I'm Kartikeya.
+I'm a **computer science** undergraduate at the National University of Singapore.
+My interests are in **full-stack web development** and **software engineering**.
+I enjoy creating timeless and reactive frontend interfaces, and combining them with a carefully designed backend to provide a seamless user experience.

+# Get in touch with me!

-My resume is available [here](https://kxrt.me/Kartikeya_Resume.pdf).
+My **resume** is available [here](https://kxrt.me/Kartikeya_Resume.pdf).
 For any questions, feel free to reach out to me through my [LinkedIn profile](https://www.linkedin.in/in/kvrtikeya).
 You can also view my [business card](https://github.com/kxrt/business-card) in your own terminal by running the following commmand: `npx kxrt`.

 # Projects
 ### Juniors Club Project - Google Developer Student Clubs NUS (GDSC-NUS)